The Blue Oak Guide to Copyleft

 -

-How do you have to license the source code you have to share?
+How do you have to share it?

 -